Coinbird/couchdb-dump/README.md

 ```
 ```

-### Restoring seems to be broken on Windows
+### Restoring design docs seems to be broken (on Windows at least)
-Restoring via Windows (design docs at least) is still a manual process, as running this in git bash (with the restore flag -r) ends in this error:
+Restoring _design via Windows (design docs at least) is still a manual process, as running this in git bash (with the restore flag -r) ends in this error:

 ./couchdb-dump.sh: line 815: /dev/fd/62: No such file or directory
 (error is from the line while IFS="" read -r; do)

+This is apparently because the -design temporary file isn't getting created.

 ### Why do you need it?
 We use this fork to dump couchdb for reading by Apache Drill, and to backup views.